HolgerKurtz/ticket-animation/README.md

 Performance: While optimized, running complex animations with many elements can still impact performance on less powerful devices.
 The number of tickets (numTickets) is currently set internally within the script but could be made configurable if needed.

 Dependencies: This script absolutely depends on the p5.js library being loaded first.

-License

-(You can add license information here, e.g., MIT License)

-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-IGNORE_WHEN_COPYING_END